 This example highlights how things have evolved in the world of customer insights.
 Brands need to go beyond the traditional buyer metrics such as demographics, sociographics, and purchase patterns.
 There needs to be an emphasis on thoughts and feelings, purchase intent and usage, lifestyle preferences and interests.
 By understanding who we are as people, that shoe brand could identify more nuanced segmentation categories that showcase our distinct personalities.

 Images and content focused on distance running would be relevant to Katie, and I’d connect more with pictures of a mom at the park with her kids.
-This is where a “Getting to Know You” survey is so valuable, which is something I’ve written about in the past (article link).
+This is where a “Getting to Know You” survey is so valuable, which is something I’ve talked a lot about.
 Not just for new customers, but all customers.
 Our lifestyles, interests, and overall environments frequently change.
 So, the more we know about the person behind the purchase, the better equipped we are to connect with the unique individuals.

 If you ever get caught up in the segmentation dilemma, I’d love to chat!
 There are a number of helpful tips and solutions I’ve learned over the years, it’s just a matter of finding which is the best fit for your situation.
 Feel free to call or reach out any time, I’m more than happy to share thoughts and ideas.